 These increases would strengthen Partners' already-substantial outpatient market shares, particularly for outpatient otolaryngology services.
-While contracted rates are not
+136 While contracted rates are not

-&lt;sup>130 We conducted the same analysis for the parties' shares of revenue for ophthalmology services in both facility and non-facility settings as described for otolaryngology services in supra note 129.
+135 We conducted the same analysis for the parties' shares of revenue for ophthalmology services in both facility and non-facility settings as described for otolaryngology services in supra note 134.
 The parties' combined share of ophthalmology revenue, 35.3%, is comparable to their combined share of ophthalmology facility visits.

-&lt;sup>131 The shares shown do not include potential increases in the parties' market shares as a result of their stated plans of expanding MEE's services at additional Partners locations, and the parties have not provided sufficient information about their plans to model these potential increases.
+136 The shares shown do not include potential increases in the parties' market shares as a result of their stated plans of expanding MEE's services at additional Partners locations, and the parties have not provided sufficient information about their plans to model these potential increases.
 However, any such expansions at current or future Partners hospitals or hospital satellites would be in addition to the projected increases in Partners' alreadytypically negotiated at the specialty level, this transaction would give Partners two additional specialty services for which it would be the largest provider in most of eastern Massachusetts, adding incrementally to Partners' negotiating leverage for many commercial insurance products.
-Having joined with its largest competitor for otolaryngology services, MEEI would also be able to benefit from Partners' negotiating leverage, allowing Partners to seek significant rate increases for MEEI, as discussed in the next section.
+Having joined with its largest competitor for otolaryngology services, MEEI would also be able to benefit from Partners' negotiating leverage, allowing Partners to seek significant rate increases for MEEI.
+Specifically, once MEEI is part of Partners, the ability of commercial payers to credibly threaten to exclude MEEI from their networks in order to obtain lower rates will be reduced because, as discussed above, Partners' dominant shares of general acute inpatient services and very high shares of all outpatient services make it difficult to market "broad network" products that exclude Partners hospitals.
+As a result, payers' ability to negotiate lower rates for MEEI's services in these "broad network" products would be diminished.
+At the same time, after the merger, limited networks that do not include Partners and tiered networks that place Partners in a less favorable tier may have reduced access to MEE providers.
+This would reduce the value of such tiered and limited network products, meaning that payers may seek to include MEEI in these networks, even at a higher price.
 Partners likely also has the ability to add MEEA physicians to many of its existing payer contracts, and we would expect these physicians to be added at the highest, academic physician rates since these physicians are members of MGPO.
-Both such changes would have a significant impact on health care spending in the Commonwealth.
+137 Both these changes to hospital and physician prices would have a significant impact on health care spending in the Commonwealth as detailed below.